Pike of Stickle: Ascents

-In the Netflix show Snowflake Mountain, the cast climb a mountain in the same area (Lake District) that is stated to be the same height (2,236ft) as Pike of Stickle.

 Stone axe factory

 Pike of Stickle is the site of one of the most important neolithic stone axe factories in Europe.
 The most prominent quarries are situated above the scree slopes on the steep southern face of the fell.
 The factory was set up here because of a vein of greenstone, a very hard volcanic rock, which comes to the surface around the head of the valley.
 Evidence of axe manufacture have been found in many areas of Great Langdale but it is the screes of Pike of Stickle which have yielded the most discoveries.
 There is a small cave at the top of the Stickle Stone Shoot near the summit of the fell which was part of the stone axe factory.